Postsecondary Education Partners' Gateway

 Ontario Student Loan Default Rates and Related Factors

-Below are links to Ontario Student Loan Default Rates.
+Below are links to Canada-Ontario Integrated Student Loan Default Rates (2012) and Ontario Student Loan Default Rates (2005-2011).
 These show the percentage of loan recipients at Ontario Colleges, Universities, Private Career Colleges and Other Institutions who were in default about two years after their studies ended.
 Rates are provided by institution and by individual program at each institution.

 Higher default rates are an indication of greater financial risk but to gain a more complete picture of financial risk it's important to consider graduation and graduate employment rates and other graduate employment outcomes which are also noted below.